-Once at the arrival halls, you’ll see the Ground transport Concierge (GTC) where you can book your transfer.
+Once at the arrival halls, you’ll see the Ground transport Concierge (GTC), where you can book your transfer.
 The individual ride to your hotel costs about 38 USD (SDG 55) for a 4 seater vehicle ( a 7 seater is about 41 USD – 60 SDG).
-There is also a shared city shuttle van that stops in the most downtown hotels and costs 7 USD (SDG 9).
-Alternatively, you can also book in advance your ride with the Klook.com, one of the best web platforms to tour Asia.
+A shared city shuttle van stops in most downtown hotels and costs 7 USD (SDG 9).
+Alternatively, you can also book in advance your ride with Klook.com, one of the best web platforms to tour Asia.

 - WHERE TO SLEEP IN SINGAPORE

 Singapore is not so cheap if you want to stay in downtown and close to Marina Bay.
 Anyway, you’ll find accommodation everywhere.
 The most affordable choice is around Little India or Chinatown (Hostels about 20 USD, Hotels around 40 USD).
 We slept at RedDoorz Plus Victoria Hotel, situated in Victoria Street and only 15 minutes walk from Marina Bay (we paid 70 USD x night for a double room).

 Singapore is a multiethnic country, and its cuisine blends Malay, Indian, Chinese, Indonesian and western influences.
 You’ll find cheap and expensive restaurants everywhere above all around Chinatown, Little India, Kampong Glam.
 If you want to enjoy the night-life as well go to Clark Quay and Boat Quay.